 Can Exercise Help Children with Cerebral Palsy?

-Children with cerebral palsy often have physical impairments, but that does not mean they cannot exercise.
-In fact, exercise is often extremely beneficial to children with cerebral palsy.
+Children with cerebral palsy (CP) often have physical impairments, but that does not mean they cannot exercise.
+In fact, exercise is beneficial to kids with CP.
 Exercise allows them to build muscle strength and flexibility while improving endurance.
 It also provides an opportunity for socialization with other children and can build self-confidence over time.

-There are many different types of exercises that children with cerebral palsy can participate in for leisure and recreation.
+There are many different exercises that children with all types of cerebral palsy can participate in for leisure and recreation.
 Some of these exercises may require adaptive equipment such as a brace or wheelchair.
 One example is wheelchair basketball, which has become quite popular in recent years.

 Some children with cerebral palsy may require physical therapy.
 Physical therapy often consists of an exercise regimen done under the supervision of a trained and licensed physical therapist.
-Exercises done with a physical therapist can help improve muscle weakness or spasticity, which are relatively common in cerebral palsy patients.
+Exercises performed with a physical therapist can help improve muscle weakness or spasticity, which are relatively common in patients with cerebral palsy.

 Check with your medical provider to determine which exercises will best fit your child’s needs and if they require any adaptive equipment.